SomeOddCodeGuy/WilmerAI/README.md

 #### Text Completion

-To connect as a Text Completion in SillyTavern, follow these steps:
+To connect as a Text Completion in SillyTavern, follow these steps (the below screenshot is from SillyTavern):

 ![Text Completion Settings](Docs/Examples/Images/ST_text_completion_settings.png)